aiqm/torchani/docs/src/migrating-to-3.rst

 .. _torchani-migrating:

+.. currentmodule:: torchani

 Migrating to TorchANI 3
 =======================

 If you were using a previous version of TorchANI you may need to update your code to work with TorchANI 3.
 We strive to keep backwards compatibility, but some minor breaking changes were necessary in order to support improvements in the models, dataset management, etc. Minor versions changes attempt to be fully backwards compatible, and breaking changes are reserved for major releases.

 Here we document the most important changes.
 In many cases code will run as is, but some warnings are emitted if the old, legacy API is being used, so we also provide